gill20a/LitterDecompMetaAnalysis/README.md

 In this study, we aggregated all published litter decomposition data from N fertilization experiments and fit four decomposition models to time series of litter mass loss data.
 The code and datasets provided here allow you to:
 1. Fit decomposition models (single exponential, double exponential, asymptotic exponential, and Weibull) to litter mass loss time series derived from published studies.
- - Data: Gill_NFertilization_MetaAnalysis_LitterHarvestData
+ - Data: Gill_NFertilization_MetaAnalysis_LitterHarvestData.csv
- - Code: Gill_NFertilization_MetaAnalysis_DecompModelFits
+ - Code: Gill_NFertilization_MetaAnalysis_DecompModelFits.R
 2. Evaluate model parameter fits across the dataset.
 Perform analyses presented in results paragraph 1 and 2; Figure 1 and S1; Table S1.
  - Data:
  - Code: